sctg-development/vite-react-heroui-auth0-template/README.md

 ## Tailwind CSS 4

 This template uses Tailwind CSS 4, which is a utility-first CSS framework.
 You can customize the styles by modifying the `tailwind.config.js` file.
-Currently HeroUI uses Tailwind CSS 3, but [@winchesHe](https://github.com/winchesHe) create a port of HeroUI to Tailwind CSS 4, you can find it [here](https://github.com/heroui-inc/heroui/pull/4656), HeroUI packages are available at <https://github.com/heroui-inc/heroui/pull/4656#issuecomment-2651218074>.
+HeroUI supports Tailwind CSS 4 out of the box starting from version 2.8.

 ## How to Use